lynnlangit/gcp-for-bioinformatics/README.md

 [![Welcome to GCP for Bioinformatics](http://img.youtube.com/vi/YoFkSVDlN6k/0.jpg)](http://www.youtube.com/watch?v=YoFkSVDlN6k "Welcome to GCP for Bioinformatics")

-**Each page** of this Repo (see [all topics listed](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md)) includes the following:
+Read, watch or try out each ☁️GCP service by topic - [topic list](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md):
-1. 📗A page explaining why, what & how to use that ☁️GCP service
+1. 📗READ - one page explaining why, what & how to use it
-2. 📺A linked screencast showing how to use that ☁️GCP service
+2. 📺WATCH - linked screencast showing how to use it
+3. 📙TRY - run Jupyter notebook example using it

 📺Link to [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z) of all of the screencasts